Translated into Persian by Mohammadreza Shekari, the novel was originally published in 1938. Ofoq is the publisher of the Persian translation.

 Fante’s early years were spent in relative poverty.
-The son of an Italian-born father, Nicola Fante, and an Italian-American mother, Mary Capolungo, Fante was educated in various Catholic schools in Boulder and Denver, Colorado, and briefly attended the University of Colorado.
+The son of an Italian-born father, Nicola Fante, and an Italian-American mother, Mary Capolungo, he was educated in various Catholic schools in Boulder and Denver, Colorado, and briefly attended the University of Colorado.

 In 1929, he dropped out of college and moved to Southern California to concentrate on his writing.
-He lived and worked in Wilmington, Long Beach, and in the Bunker Hill district of downtown Los Angeles, California.

 source: Tehran Times